gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `url`: The location of the file.
 A string.
 In version 1.0, this must be a path relative to the module.
 - `size`: The size of the file in bytes.
 A number.
 - `sha1`: The SHA1 hash of the file content.
 A hex string.
+- `sha256`: The SHA-256 hash of the file content.
+A hex string.
+- `sha512`: The SHA-512 hash of the file content.
+A hex string.
 - `md5`: The MD5 hash of the file content.
 A hex string.

 ### `thirdPartyCompatibility` value